xan1242/XNFSMusicPlayer/README.md

 - installer direct process calling instead of batch scripting - this will allow for percentage overview in the dialog boxes
 - sflist support
 - proper versioning generation & Git integration (this is still very much a mess)
+- integrate BASS FX to restore the LPF effect on SpeedBreaker

 ## CREDITS